mongodb/mongo-ruby-driver/.evergreen/README.md

 without having to build and install them on the host system, as well as running the deployment on a distro that differs from that of the host system.

-Do provision a deployment, use the `-m` option.
+To provision a deployment, use the `-m` option.
 This option requires one argument which is the port number on the host system to use as the starting port for the deployment.
 Use the Evergreen environment variable syntax to specify the desired server version, topology, authentication and other